 Is it possible to have presbyopia and astigmatism?

 Presbyopia is a condition in which the eyes’ focusing system is no longer able to accommodate and focus well on near images.
 This is a normal part of the aging process that happens to most people in their 40s.
 Many people during this time need to wear reading glasses in order for them to see clearly up close.
-Multifocal contact lenses or bifocal glasses can correct presbyopia.
+Multifocal contact lenses or bifocal glasses can correct presbyopia and serve as contacts for reading!

 Since these are two very different conditions that target different parts and processes of the eyes, it is possible to have both presbyopia and astigmatism at the same time.
 Both progressive glasses and toric multifocal contact lenses can correct both of these conditions at the same time so a patient with both will be able to see clearly.